hhas/SwiftAutomation/doc-source/3 a-quick-tutorial.md

 [TO DO: TextEdit now returns by-name document specifiers; update code examples accordingly]

-The following tutorial provides a practical taste of application scripting with Swift and SwiftAE.
-Later chapters cover the technical details of SwiftAE usage that are mostly skimmed over here.
+The following tutorial provides a practical taste of application scripting with Swift and SwiftAutomation.
+Later chapters cover the technical details of SwiftAutomation usage that are mostly skimmed over here.

 ## 'Hello World' tutorial

-This tutorial uses SwiftAE, TextEdit and the interactive command line `swift` interpreter to perform a simple 'Hello World' exercise.
+This tutorial uses SwiftAutomation, TextEdit and the interactive command line `swift` interpreter to perform a simple 'Hello World' exercise.

 <p class="hilitebox">Caution: It is recommended that you do not have any other documents open in TextEdit during this tutorial, as accidental modifications are easy to make and changes to existing documents are not undoable.</p>

-[TO DO: using interactive `swift` in Terminal will only work if SwiftAE framework and static glues can be passed via -framework and -F options; need to see if shared workspace+playground will be a better option.
+[TO DO: using interactive `swift` in Terminal will only work if SwiftAutomation framework and static glues can be passed via -framework and -F options; need to see if shared workspace+playground will be a better option.
 OTOH, if interactive `swift` is a possibility, it would make sense to wrap it in a custom shell script that passes required options automatically, and also takes a list of scriptable apps for which to generate glues if they don't already exist]

 To begin, launch Terminal.app and type `swift` followed by a newline to launch the `swift` interpreter: